-Now with people traveling to different areas, I don’t know if we can accurately prove that my totem is my original totem of our family clan.
-For example if I went to Mutare and started a new life I could just adopt a cool totem from that area hence forming new relatives.
-Without a lot of documented genealogies it may be difficult to trace.
+Now with people travelling to different areas, I don’t know if we can accurately prove that my totem is my original totem of our family clan.
+For example, if I went to Mutare and started a new life I could just adopt a cool totem from that area hence forming new relatives.
+Without a lot of documented genealogies, it may be difficult to trace.
 After family feuds, some changed surnames, and am sure totems as well.

 One thing I really like about the totems and one that can really impress is the